Sheet Pan Steak Fajitas

 - Set the oven broiler to the highest setting.
 Move the oven rack to the top and place your sheet pan on it.

-- While the broiler and sheet pan heat up, prep the vegetables: Peel and quarter the red onion and slice the bell peppers into 1/4 inch slices, removing the stem and seeds.
-Place the vegetables in a large bowl and toss everything with 2 tbsp oil and 1 tbsp fajita seasoning.
+- While the broiler and sheet pan heat up, prep the vegetables: Peel and quarter the red onion and slice the 3 bell peppers into 1/4 inch slices, removing the stem and seeds.
+Place the vegetables in a large bowl and toss everything with 2 tablespoons avocado oil and 1 tablespoon fajita seasoning.

 - Use paper toweling to pat the steaks dry.
-Drizzle steak with 1 tbsp oil and season with a pinch of fajita seasoning, if desired.
+Drizzle steak with 1 tablespoons avocado oil and season with a pinch of fajita seasoning, if desired.

 - When the broiler and sheet pan are very hot, use oven mitts to carefully remove the pan from the oven.